drupol/not-a-number.io/_drafts/2017-05-01-my-favorite-software.md

 ---
 {% include JB/setup %}

-Here's a personal list of software that I have used across my career and which are my favorites.
+Here's a list of software that I have used across my career and which are my favorites.

 Some of them were used for work, some of them for personal use, but that's absolutely not relevant here.